andrewcparnell/dataviz_course/prerequisites.md

 ### Troubleshooting

-If you run into any problems please drop me a line at <andrew.parnell@mu.ie>.
+If you run into any problems please drop me a line on Slack.